graphql-python/aiohttp-graphql/README.md

 This will add a `/graphql` endpoint to your app (customizable by passing `route_path='/mypath'` to `GraphQLView.attach`).

-Note: `GraphQLView.attach` is just a convenience function, and the same functionality can be acheived with
+Note: `GraphQLView.attach` is just a convenience function, and the same functionality can be achieved with

 ```python
 gql_view = GraphQLView(schema=Schema, **kwargs)